bombichino/bombichino.github.io/README.md

 - Using Boostrap's grid layout, designed the basics of content, images, bio information, all to be filled in over time.
 - Left room for further design elements as time goes on.
 - Began incorporating contact form, not currently happy with host of choice.
 Will find an alternative for future functionality.
 Current form included as a placeholder; see pseudocode on contact.html
+- As the class progressed, added responsive elements and projects amassed through the semester.

+## Future improvements

+- Polish design further, search for more dynamic backgrounds and refine color scheme.